+- 1. The Jobcentre or DWP

 - 2. Employer

 - 3. Other organisation

 - 4. Friend or relative

 - 5. Mortgage protection/insurance policy

 - 6. Other

-DWP may pay mortgage interest for people on Income Support, Pension Credit or Jobseeker's Allowance.
+DWP may pay mortgage interest for people on Income Support, Pension Credit, Jobseeker's Allowance, Employment Support Allowance or Universal Credit.
 These payments are also picked up in the Benefit Unit questions on State Benefits.